mcclure/NFTBlocker/README.md

 # Twitter Block Chain

-This chrome extension helps users who have been retweeted and are likely to be, or currently being dog-piled.
+This browser extension helps users who are likely to be, or currently are being dog-piled.
 By navigating to a user's followers (or following) page and activating the plugin, you can block all users on that page.

+# Build Instructions

+* Building requires `grunt` and `grunt-cli`
+* Chrome: `grunt build-chrome`
+* Firefox: `grunt build-firefox`

 # FAQs

 I'm trying to use this as an unpacked extension and it isn't working?

-You'll need to include jquery-1.11.2.min.js in the project folder.
+Run `bower install` first to pull down the dependencies.

 How do I activate the plugin?